'Freedom Convoy' cost downtown Ottawa millions per day, experts estimate | CBC News

 Including employees' wage losses, the total economic impact to these groups are estimated to be between $150,175,831 and $206,933,061, according to the affidavit.

-Andrade, who declined an interview with CBC News citing the matter is before the court, says in his affidavit he has "no interest, financial or otherwise, in the outcome of the litigation," and says the estimates are his opinion as an independent, expert witness.
+Andrade, who declined an interview because the matter is before the court, says in his affidavit he has "no interest, financial or otherwise, in the outcome of the litigation," and says the estimates are his opinion as an independent, expert witness.

 "It is pretty significant," said Paul Champ, the lawyer heading the class-action on behalf of residents, businesses and workers of the downtown area.